Overview

 -

-This is a good time to confirm and update your Unit’s information in BC Catalyst (UC Berkeley's business continuity/disaster recovery tool).
-All A4 IT Resources and data maintained by your unit should be registered in BC Catalyst.
+This is a good time to confirm and update your Unit’s information in UC Ready (UC's business continuity/disaster recovery tool).
+All A4 IT Resources and data maintained by your unit should be registered in UC Ready.
 For questions or assistance, contact itdrhelp@berkeley.edu.

 -